kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 Classification also feeds information back into the noisy-region model.

-First, in non-ONT mode, including HiFi and short-read mode, if a candidate overlaps a trusted chunk noisy region, it is classified as `NON_VAR`.
+First, if a candidate overlaps a trusted chunk noisy region, it is classified as `NON_VAR`.

 Example: